Host Family Information

 When you become a host family, you’ll be adding a new member to your family.
 Big 33 players are appreciative of the effort you will be making as a host family and can serve as a positive role model for your children.
 They are to be respectful to you, your family, and the environment you are giving them – nothing less will be tolerated by our organization.

-Host families will be invited to the welcoming picnic.
 Host families will receive a specified amount of tickets to various Big 33 events.

 Becoming a Host Family: